This post may contain affiliate links. Read our disclosure policy here.

 Before you head to bed, grab a glass jar or airtight container, and let’s get to it!

-- In the morning, stir to combine, drizzle with a little maple syrup and enjoy.
+In the morning, stir to combine.
+Serve cold or warm up for 30 seconds in the microwave.
+Drizzle with a little maple syrup and enjoy!

 More Info: Best Mason Jars for Overnight Oats